garybgenett/gary-os/README.md

 The 'clean' target will completely remove all GaryOS output files, restoring the 'build' directory to its original state.
 This includes all images and kernels, along will all their supporting files.
-The 'DOREDO' variable is specific to each target, and only rebuilds files for that target.
-For 'release' this is the same as 'clean', so 'rootfs' files should be copied elsewhere if they need to be kept.
+The 'DOREDO' variable is specific to each target, and only rebuilds the relevant files.

 ### Install ####################################################################
 [Install]: #install